rajasoun/jumpstart/Readme.md

 # About
- **testdrive** helps developers to setup their development environment in a common way  & deploy softwares using ansible roles
+ **jumpstart** helps developers to setup their development environment in a common way  & deploy softwares using ansible roles

 ## Minimal requirements